tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_5.md

 Wright's initial reaction is pure instinct—a desperate yet futile attempt to free himself from the constraints that bind him to the wooden chair.

 I position myself directly in front of him.
-As my English is marginally the best, I take the lead.
+My English is rough, pieced together from interactions with American advisors, and heavily skewed towards military jargon.
+But it's marginally the best.

 "We can do this the easy way or the hard way.”